Phu Quoc Visa & Entry

 Routing via SGN airside (no customs)

 Many flights to Phu Quoc route through Ho Chi Minh City (SGN).
-If you remain airside (i.e., do not clear customs in SGN) and continue to PQC as a connecting flight on the same booking, you do not enter mainland Vietnam.
+If you remain airside (do not clear customs in SGN) and continue to PQC as a connecting flight on the same booking, you do not enter mainland Vietnam.
 On arrival at PQC, you clear customs there and receive the 30-day SEZ stamp.
 This is the standard routing for most international arrivals.

 Overnight in SGN before domestic flight to PQC

-If your itinerary includes clearing customs in SGN — for example, arriving late and spending a night in a mainland hotel before flying to PQC the next morning — you are entering mainland Vietnam.
+If your itinerary includes clearing customs in SGN, for example arriving late and spending a night in a mainland hotel before flying to PQC the next morning, you are entering mainland Vietnam.
 A Vietnam e-visa (US$25) is required for this mainland stay.
 Your subsequent entry into Phu Quoc would still be visa-free, but the mainland night requires the e-visa.
 Most dental trip itineraries are designed to avoid this.

 Day trip from Phu Quoc to HCMC